-To be honest, when I first started looking into the Six Pack Shortcuts program, I was expecting it to be a scam but having looked deeper into the program, I truly believe that by following the program properly, almost everyone should be able to get a six pack within the 12-week period.
+To be honest, when I first started looking into the Six Pack Shortcuts program, I was expecting it to be a scam but having looked deeper into the program, it’s clear that by following the program properly, almost everyone should be able to get a six pack within the 12-week period.

 It’s a fantastically well put-together program and as I mentioned earlier in the review, it’s worth the $97 price tag for the eating system alone as it’s absolutely genius in my opinion; in fact, I still use it to this day.